OCA/l10n-italy/l10n_it_amount_to_text/README.rst

 Example: 45,75 €

+* User Language 'English' -> Forty-Five Euros and Seventy-Five Cents
 * User Language 'Italian' -> Quaranta Euros e Settantacinque Cents
-* User Language 'English' -> Forty-Five Euros and Seventy-Five Cents

-Currency unit/subunit is not translated and all words are capitalized, which is incorrect in italian language.
+Currency unit/subunit is not translated and singular form is not handled.
+Moreover all words are capitalized, which is incorrect in italian language.

 This module provides a base for translating currency unit/subunit adapting words to italian language rules.

+Singular form expections for EUR currency are handled as well.

+Example: 1,01 €

+* Integer part becomes "un euro", not "uno euro"
+* Decimal part becomes "un centesimo", not "uno centesimi"

 **Table of contents**